 The great thing about having an MVP is the flexibility it offers to your startup.
 Since an MVP lets you validate your product with your target market, it should also let you pivot when necessary.

-Pivoting is when you redirect your efforts into a different goal.
+Pivoting is when you redirect your efforts to a different goal.
 This could be in the form of objectives, target market, features, or even your entire product.
-An MVP is the perfect way to stay flexible because your product isn’t fully formed yet.
+An MVP is a perfect way to stay flexible because your product isn’t fully formed yet.
 You still have space to pivot into another focus if you choose to do so.
 According to CB Insights, one of the main reasons why a startup fails is due to a lack of market need.
 An MVP can save you from this danger.

-For example, if you find that your target market actually cares about X more than Y, but you’ve been focusing on Y this entire time, it’s a good chance to pivot.
+For example, if you find that your target market cares about X more than Y, but you’ve been focusing on Y this entire time, it’s a good chance to pivot.
 Now you can redirect your energy into creating a version that highlights your X feature.